macadmins/python/README.md

 Pull requests can and are encouraged to be issued to the `recommended` packages requirements file.

 # Flavors of Python
-We currently offer four versions of Python.
-You can chose which version suits your needs.
+We currently offer three versions of Python.
+You can chose which version suits your needs, however only the `recommended` package is built/signed/notarized.

 ## No Customization
 This is a Python.framework that contains everything from the official Python package and nothing more.